harisalimansoor/Course-EE569-dynamic-programing-and-reinforcement-learning/README.md

-# Dynamic Programing and REinforcement Learning
+# Dynamic Programing and Reinforcement Learning
 This repo contain code for the subject dynamic programic and reinfrcement learning, offered at Lahore University of Management Sciences (LUMS).